 YouthBuild PCS students demonstrated significant academic progress this school year.
-In SY 2017-18, 20 YouthBuild PCS students-87% of students who took all four sections of the GED-received their GED.
-This number represents more than 17% of our student body and is an increase from the 2016-17 school year, when 17 students earned their GED.
+In SY 2018-19, nine YouthBuild PCS students-70% of students who took all four sections of the GED-received their GED.
+And, more students than ever before--almost 80%--made significant academic gains, demonstrating improved math, literacy skills, and for non-English speakers, English proficiency, on the CASAS and TABE-CLAS E (Comprehensive Language Assessment System) tests.

-YouthBuild PCS students also made gains on several other indicators of student success:
+YouthBuild PCS students also made gains on two other key indicators of success, including: